mengelbrecht/lightline-bufferline/README.md

 This plugin provides Plug mappings to switch to buffers using their ordinal number in the bufferline.
 To display the ordinal numbers in the bufferline use the setting `g:lightline#bufferline#show_number = 2`.

-To use the Plug mappings you can use e.g. these mappings:
+To use the Plug mappings to navigate to buffers you can use e.g. these mappings:

 ```viml
 nmap <Leader>1 <Plug>lightline#bufferline#go(1)